heimsharon/Tech-Quiz---Cypress-Testing/README.md

 This project is licensed under the [MIT License](./LICENSE.txt).

-See the [MIT License text](https://opensource.org/licenses/MIT) for full details
+See the [MIT License text](https://opensource.org/licenses/MIT) for full details.

 ---